Nims93/Pathfinding-Visualiser/README.md

 ![Pathfinding Visualiser Demo](src/assets/Pathfinding-Visualiser-Demo.webp)

-This app visualises 5 pathfinding and 3 maze generation algorithms.
+This app visualizes 5 pathfinding and 3 maze generation algorithms.
 Fully responsive and works just as well on mobile sized devices and touch inputs.

-#### If you like to try it out, the application is live here:
+#### If you'd like to try it out, the application is live here:

 #### [https://nims93.github.io/Pathfinding-Visualiser/]("https://nims93.github.io/Pathfinding-Visualiser/")

-##### The pathfinding algorithms are:
+The pathfinding algorithms are:

 - **A\*** - Guranteed Shortest Path
 - **Greedy Breadth First Search** - Lowest amount of visited nodes